domwrap/ReTyPe/README.md

 #### About

-An automation and UI improvement suite written in AutoHotKey to improve the RTP|One user experience.
+A [Robotic Process Automation](https://en.wikipedia.org/wiki/Robotic_process_automation) (RPA) and UI improvement suite written in AutoHotKey to improve the RTP|One user experience.

 #### Origins